mattermost/mattermost-load-test/README.md

 ## Git LFS

-This repository uses Git LFS: https://git-lfs.github.com/ To retrieve the sample databases, you will need to install it.
+This repository uses Git LFS: https://git-lfs.github.com/

+To retrieve the sample databases, you will need to install it.

 ## Running the tests

 ### Setting up your loadtest environment

-1. Setup your loadtest environment using the standard install instructions: https://docs.mattermost.com/install/prod-ubuntu.html
+1. Setup your Load Test environment using the following instructions: https://github.com/mattermost/mattermost-load-test/blob/master/install.rst

 2. Setup your server that will be running the loadtests.
 It should be similar in power to the application server.
 Install the loadtest command on it.
 You can use `make package` to get a `tar.gz` under the `dist` directory.